PyCav/PyCav-Library/docs/source/api/quantum/perturbation.rst

    **Returns:**

-   A function of position which corresponds to the 1st order perturbed wavefunction and if return_list = True, copies of the principal quantum number lists and the sum prefactors list which were used to calculate the resultant perturbed wavefunction
+   A function of position which corresponds to the 1st order perturbed wavefunction and, if return_list = True, copies of the principal quantum number lists and the sum prefactors list which were used to calculate the resultant perturbed wavefunction